apache/dubbo-go-samples/rpc/rest/README.md

 ## What this proves

-The provider URL only supplies the network target, for example `rest://127.0.0.1:20080/org.apache.dubbo.samples.rest.GreetingService`.
+The provider URL identifies the Dubbo service endpoint (address + interface), for example `rest://127.0.0.1:20080/org.apache.dubbo.samples.rest.GreetingService`.

 The actual REST call shape comes from the REST method config in `api/rest_config.go`: